What you will study

 Years 1 and 2 - early years

 In your first two years, you will study the biomedical and clinical sciences such as anatomy, physiology, pharmacology, pathology and micro-biology.

 You will learn practical clinical skills such as resuscitation and interviewing patients, developing your clinical reasoning and decision-making skills.
 These skills will be advanced through workshops, community projects, GP-based teaching and student-selected components or projects on a range of topics from the clinical to the non-medical.

 In Year 3, you’ll take on a whole new challenge, beginning an academic year of full-time, research-based study, leading to a Bachelor of Medical Sciences Honours degree.

 Also known as an “intercalated” degree, there are 25 different programmes on offer, including biochemistry, neuroscience, pharmacology, psychology, sports science medicine, zoology and many more.

 Years 4, 5 and 6 - clinical years

-In Year 4, you will study all aspects of clinical medicine and healthcare.
+In Year 4, you will study all aspects of clinical medicine and healthcare, building up your general medical knowledge and experience.
 You will also develop your practical experience through placements in hospitals and general practices across south and central Scotland.

-In Year 5, you will explore a number of speciality areas whilst working on hospital wards as part of a team.
+In Year 5, you will explore a number of speciality areas, including specialty areas, including obstetrics and gynaecology, child life and health, and psychiatry.
 As well as further clinical placements, you will complete an individual research project in partnership with a clinical tutor.

 In your final year, you will apply your learning from previous years, with an emphasis on developing practical skills and knowledge of general and acute medicine, emergency medicine, surgery, anaesthetics and intensive care.
 You will have the opportunity to assist a junior doctor and, under supervision, undertake some of the duties of a Foundation Year 1 doctor.